 Any managerial level CV needs to include key areas of expertise, professional experience and accomplishments.
 This example gives out sufficient information on each position, showing what this candidate has done in previous roles.
-It also makes use of numbers effectively and provides an overview of accomplishments.
-The professional profile at the top of the page fits perfectly here because it works as an excellent introduction.
+The professional profile at the top of the page also fits perfectly here, working as an excellent introduction to the candidate.

 7. Digital Marketing Manager

 This CV template is perfect if you are applying for a digital marketing manager position.
-It focuses on key skills and experience and provides evidence.
-Here, the career summary says ‘results-focused’ and in the same section, it justifies that statement with examples of the candidates contribution.
-It, also, highlights the points that are important for employers to see in the career summary, job titles and statements/examples that show what this applicant can do in the role.
+It focuses on key skills and experience and provides evidence of prior achievements.
+For instance, the career summary says ‘results-focused’ and in the same section, it justifies that statement with examples of the candidate's contribution.
+It also highlights the main points that the candidate wants the recruiter to see.

 8. Marketing Communications Manager

-Focusing on skills, achievements and awards, this template is effective because it shows what the candidate has done so far and gives employers a clear idea what he can do for them.
-You can also make your CV achievements-based, by coming up with a list of things you have done and feel most proud of, and present it in a way that shows how you overcame a problem, situation or challenge (Problem, Action and Result).
-Also, add some numbers on it to make it more convincing, use action words and be more specific when you talk about dates and job duties.
+Focusing on skills, achievements and awards, this template is effective because it shows what the candidate has done in the past, and gives employers a clear idea of what he can do for them.
+You can also make your CV achievements-based, by showing how you overcame a specific problem, situation or challenge (Problem, Action and Result).
+Also, be sure to include some figures to make it more convincing, while you should also ensure you are specific when you talk about dates and job duties.

 9. Email Marketing Manager

-To stand out, the CV template gives priority to the professional summary, qualifications, skills and experience.
-If you are applying for this position, you need to talk about the skills you possess that can be directly applied to the job.
-As an email marketing manager, you will need to possess excellent writing, editing and proofreading skills to be able to check the accuracy of information provided in emails and leadership to oversee the process of email marketing campaigns.
+This CV template gives priority to the professional summary, qualifications, skills and experience of the candidate.
+If you are applying for this position, you need to talk about the skills you possess that are directly applicable to the job.
+As an email marketing manager, you will need to possess excellent writing, editing and proofreading skills to be able to check the accuracy and quality of information provided in emails, as well as leadership to oversee the smooth running of email marketing campaigns.
 These skills should be on your CV backed up by relevant examples where necessary.

 10. Market Research Analyst

-Focusing on the key skills and competencies needed for the position of a market research analyst the example is short, but includes all the information employers expect to see.
-The personal summary clearly states the career objective while the work experience section includes a brief description of the role and job duties to give recruiters an idea of what the person can do.
+Focusing on the key skills and competencies that a market research analyst should have, this example is brief, but still includes all the information employers expect to see.
+The personal summary clearly states the candidate's career objectives, while the work experience section gives recruiters a clear idea of what they have done in the past.

-Finally, don’t forget that job search success is not measured by how many CVs you send out, rather the quality of the CV and how relevant it is to the job at hand.
-Good luck!
+Finally, always remember that job search success is not defined by how many CVs you send out, but rather the quality of each individual CV and how relevant it is to the job at hand.